commit-live-students/fsdse-commit-live/README.md

          data - Contains dummy data set
          test - Contains test cases
-         build_model.py - File which we are goign to run and test README.md - Read me file
+         build_model.py - File which we are going to run and test README.md - Readme file

 * build_model.py tries to solve one of ML problem using two algorithms below:
     * RandomForestClassifier